sbsreyes/Programming-Basics-/README.md

 # Programming-Basics-
-Basic course og programming unsing JavaScript with platzi
+Basic course of programming unsing JavaScript with platzi